-This year, the Golden Dragon Award for individual excellence was awarded to Nawazuddin Siddiqui and Dame Judi Dench received the Lifetime achievement award.
+In 2019, the Golden Dragon Award for individual excellence was awarded to Nawazuddin Siddiqui and Dame Judi Dench received the Lifetime achievement award.
 We also championed Welsh talent by awarding Welsh-born West End director and actor Sean Mathias the award for 'Welsh Contribution To International Cinema And Theatre'.
 Thaer Al-Shayei was recognised with the award for 'Welsh Rising Star'.

 Partners & Sponsors

 Over last few days we had the opportunity to speak to our official selection films and the team involved.

 Here is a look at some of our round table chat series

 Tel: 0800 987 5997